marle3003/mokapi/docs/configuration/providers/git.md

 ### TempDir

-By default, Mokapi checkouts all repository to systems temp directory.
+By default, Mokapi checks out all repositories to system's temp directory.
 You can use the tempDir option to override the default path.

 Default path
 - On Unix systems, it uses $TMPDIR if non-empty, else /tmp.